zenranda/proj-pageserver/README.md

 Execute pageserver.py, then enter
 ```
-localhost:PORT/pages/FILE
+localhost:8000/FILE
 ```
-into a web browser.
+into an internet browser, where FILE matches an appropriate html or css file on the server.

-Can be run via automated configure and makefile scripts as well:
+Can be executed via automated configure and makefile scripts as well:

 ```
 git clone https://github.com/zenranda/proj-pageserver InstallDirectory